 Who says studying law can be deadly dull?
-In a new book “Halloween Law: A Spirited Look at the Law School Curriculum,” Victoria Sutton exhumes cases that illustrate the subjects first-year law students are expected to master.
+In her book "Halloween Law: A Spirited Look at the Law School Curriculum," Victoria Sutton exhumes cases that illustrate the subjects first-year law students are expected to master.

-Using Halloween as a theme, Sutton, a Paul Whitfield Horn professor at the Texas Tech University School of Law, has crafted a book for those wishing to be entertained and learn something at the same time.
-The book is a follow up to “The Legal Kiss,” her book looking at how the kiss has played a role in legal proceedings.
+Using Halloween as a theme, Sutton, a Paul Whitfield Horn Professor at the Texas Tech University School of Law, has crafted a book for those wishing to be entertained and learn something at the same time.

 "I thought I might do something on vampires and the law," Sutton said.
 "But there just wasn't enough variety.
 But in my research I noticed a great number of cases revolving around Halloween, and it occurred to me the subject areas fell into the same categories we teach in the first year of law school."

-Sutton, who teaches constitutional law as well as biodefense and biosecurity law at Texas Tech, touches on those first-year courses of constitutional, criminal, tort and property law.
-She also offers a few upper-division courses in oil and gas law, employment law and legal ethics.
+Sutton, who teaches constitutional law as well as biodefense and biosecurity law at Texas Tech, touches on the first year course of constitutional, criminal, tort and property law.

 "I hope that non-lawyers will read the book and get a sense of what we learn and how we learn it in law school," she said.

 In the criminal law section, Sutton looks at whether Halloween excuses vandalism to some degree.